 NCPA members are uniquely and ideally qualified to assist with the emergency replacement of poles and wires that are necessary to return electric distribution and communication facilities to normal operating condition.
 However, mutual aid agreements have also long been utilized by publicly owned utilities during times of need.
 These agreements are usually formed and exercised among neighboring utilities as proximity allows for quick response and less travel expenses.
-Additionally, mutual aid agreements that have a broader geographical reach, allowing for the provision of aid from utilities across the state or nation, can provide better protection from large regional events that may result in neighboring utilities Emergency Association, which plays a key role in ensuring communications between utilities during emergencies and maintains a mutual aid agreement for its members.
+Additionally, mutual aid agreements that have a broader geographical reach, allowing for the provision of aid from utilities across the state or nation, can provide better protection from large regional events that may result in neighboring utilities having to respond to the same emergency events.
+NCPA is a member of the California Utilities Emergency Association, which plays a key role in ensuring communications between utilities during emergencies and maintains a mutual aid agreement for its members.
 As a member of the American Public Power Association (APPA), NCPA and its members can also authorize APPA mutual aid agreements.